Kushalkhadka7/k8s-app/kubernetes/promethous and graphana/README.md

 <!-- Monitoring -->

-# Monitoring (Prometheus and Graphana)
+# Monitoring (Prometheus and Grafana)

 - Promethous is used to colect metircs.
 - Graphana is used for visualization.
-- Promethous retirves the metrices, graphana grabs the metrices statics and make visualization.
+- Promethous retirves the metrices, grafana grabs the metrices statics and make visualization.
 - Promethous can be used standalone but graphana provides rich in visualization.
 - Why promethous for visualization, because it is very dynamic enviornment and cope well with k8's.